-Include a scanned copy of your transcripts with your online application, then arrange for an official copy to be sent to graduate admissions after you receive an offer of admission.
+Scanned copy of your college transcripts with your online application, then arrange for an official copy to be sent to us after you receive an offer of admission.

 Official GRE is required for Rhetoric and Writing (Ph.D.).
 Please have the testing agency send official scores to Virginia Tech Graduate School, code 5859.